T1taniumF0rge-Industries-Inc/Software/Programs.md

 [**360Chrome or/and 360AFChrome:**](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/Windows/360Chrome)

 All versions of 360Chrome or/and 360AFChrome can run on 32-bit Windows computers.
+Use 360Loader.bat to start 360(AF)Chrome properly, failing that use 360af_9 if included or 360Loader.exe

 1 -> [360AFChrome v13.5.2036r1:](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/360Chrome/360AFChrome/bin-2036r1af/360AFChrome%20v13.5.2036r1.exe) Latest version of 360AFChrome, version 13.5.2036 revision 1.
 Works on Windows XP-11 and has it set by default to Google search.